 - We interview people for who they are, not the position they might fit in.
 When we meet a new candidate or catch up with someone we have known for years, we do not start with conversation about a specific position.
 Instead, we get to the heart of the candidate themselves.
 We learn about their ultimate career goals, likes and dislikes, and what brings them true satisfaction in a job.

 - We ask the tough questions.
 Once we have a strong foundation with a candidate, we are not afraid of an in-depth questions that force them to really think.
 Here is an example: We spoke with an executive during the economic downturn who was willing to put his house on the market and relocate for a new position.
 Unfortunately, the economic climate meant his house was worth hundreds of thousands less than when he purchased it.
 Until we pushed him to really consider the consequences of taking such a hard financial hit, he had not truly considered what it would mean to relocate at that time.
-Even though he would have been a fit for the position we had open, we wanted to ensure that he had the information necessary to make the best decision for himself. out having an honest conversation with himself about potential ramifications.
+Even though he would have been a fit for the position we had open, we wanted to ensure that he had the information necessary to make the best decision for himself.

 - We look for long-term solutions for our candidates.
 Caring personally about our network does not just mean having conversations.
 Sometimes, it means leading them to an option that makes more sense in the long term, even if it is tough to swallow in the short term.
 We sometimes talk with highly experienced, highly qualified executives who are out of work.
 They may want to take a position they are over-qualified for just so they can begin work again—but that just means they will swiftly move on to the next, better opportunity when it arises.
-Not only does this perpetual change create career instability for the candidate, it puts the hiring company in a tough Realistically, everyone loses.
+Not only does this perpetual change create career instability for the candidate, it puts the hiring company in a tough position.
+Realistically, everyone loses.
 Part of maintaining a great network is leading candidates to understand the grave downsides of only considering short-term fixes.

 Would You Like to Join Our Network?